-PROFESSIONAL RESPONSIBILITY 9.1 What is professional responsibility?
+9.1 What is Professional Responsibility?

 Professional responsibility refers to practitioners' obligations to conduct themselves in accordance with the technical, legal and ethical standards of the profession.
 Whenever individuals act in their capacity as professional engineers, they must be prepared to answer for their conduct in discharging their obligations to the profession and to the public.
 The seal is an indication of who is taking professional responsibility for the content of a document.
 By affixing the seal, a practitioner agrees to take responsibility and to be accountable for his or her work.
-References in this guideline to "responsibility" mean "professional responsibility" in this sense.

 Accepting this responsibility is part of the commitment made by each individual when accepting the exclusive right to practise afforded by the professional engineer's licence.
 Furthermore, the use of the seal is a statutory obligation; and therefore, is not optional.
-Failing to seal an engineering document as per section 53 of Regulation 941 is a violation of the Regulation 941.
-The implications associated with failing to seal a document that meets the sealing requirements are the same as any act of professional misconduct: The practitioner could be disciplined by PEO, and there have been discipline cases in which one or more of the charges was failing to seal.
+Failing to seal an engineering document as per Section 53 of Regulation 941 is a violation of the Professional Engineers Act.
+The implications associated with failing to seal a document that meets the sealing requirements are the same as any act of professional misconduct: The practitioner could be disciplined by PEO, and there have been discipline cases in which one of the charges was failing to seal.

-As discussed at section 6 of this guideline, the Supreme Court of Canada held that sealing is a matter of professional discipline not a matter of civil liability for the practitioner, particularly liability for negligent misrepresentation.8 Failure of a practitioner to sign and seal an engineering document does not relieve the practitioner of professional responsibility, since sealing of documents by practitioners has nothing to do with the question of liability for negligence.
+It is important to note that the Supreme Court of Canada noted that sealing is a matter of professional discipline not a matter of civil liability for the practitioner, particularly liability for negligent misrepresentation.

+Failure of a practitioner to sign and seal an engineering document does not relieve the practitioner of professional responsibility, since sealing of documents by practitioners has nothing to do with the question of liability for negligence.
 Practitioners are responsible because they prepared the documents, or because they otherwise reviewed and approved the engineering content, not because they signed or sealed them.
-Similarly, affixing a seal does not impose on a practitioner the burden of additional civil liabilities if the document meets the threshold for requiring or permitting a seal to be applied.
+Similarly, affixing a seal does not impose on a practitioner the burden of additional civil liabilities if the document meets the threshold for requiring a seal or for permitting a seal to be applied.
 The courts assign liability based on the facts, not on whether the document is sealed.
-These concepts are reflected in sections 53(11) and 53(12) below: